 Giovanni de Felice

-I did my undergrad at Imperial College London in Mathematics, focusing mainly on algebra and its applications to other fields in mathematics such as topology, geometry and number theory.
-I graduated from the MFOCS with a thesis on Hopf algebras in Quantum Computation, supervised by Bob Coecke.
+I did my undergrad at Imperial College London in Mathematics and graduated from the MFOCS with a thesis on Hopf algebras in Quantum Computation, supervised by Bob Coecke.

 Giovanni de Felice‚ Konstantinos Meichanetzidis and Alexis Toumi